 Not at this time.
 The current Career Pathway system allows several degrees to be considered “related” because they may include some related competencies but do not include all competencies covered in an early childhood education (ECE) focused degree.
 Credits in these “related” degrees are awarded “half credit.”
 Pennsylvania’s ECE Career Pathway levels are evaluated on college courses, degrees, and certifications, and/or other OCDEL approved endorsements.

 - I have an issue related to my personal Career Pathway placement.
 How do I get that resolved?

-Complete the Career Pathway Placement Review Form when looking to have a pathway placement re-evaluated.
+Complete the Career Pathway Placement Review Form (PDF) when looking to have a pathway placement re-evaluated.
 This can be filled out by an ECE Professional or by a representative from an Early Learning Resource Center (ELRC) or Professional Development Organization (PDO) on behalf of an ECE Professional.

 - Where can I find help when completing my Career Pathway on the PD Registry?

 New users to the PD Registry, ECE Professionals who already have an account in the Registry, and Program Directors can visit this resource page on the Pennsylvania Key website.

 - What information is required on my transcript for my Career Pathway to be processed?

 All college transcripts must have the following:

 - Credits received and grades earned